imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 above makes any claims to social science or psychology), but neither rejected it wholesale.
-I discovered that while it may not be literally true, I might arrive at smaller truths by entertaining it as an idea.
-This is contradiction was probably why it was also funny at the time.
+I discovered that while it may not be literally true, I might arrive at smaller truths by entertaining it as an idea (the contradiction is probably what made me laugh).
+As such, I'm grateful that it was shared with me.

-This is to say that there is nothing *wrong* with *being right*.
+That there is nothing *wrong* with *being right*.
 Rather, it is the *desire* to be right that colors our judgment, that leads us on the wrong path.
 Being right is also not the same thing as *doing the right thing*.
 And I want to focus my efforts now on this, while trying to free myself from the tyranny of being right.

 [Ruby Style Guide]: https://github.com/rubocop-hq/ruby-style-guide